The Oscars Literally Made Black People Sing & Dance For Recognition

 ”

 The ceremony was also very hip-hop heavy.
 Eminem gave a performance of “Lose Yourself’ from 8 Mile (17 years after he became the first rapper to win an Oscar — to date, he remains the only solo rapper to win Best Original Song) and Utkarsh Ambudkar (you may recognize him from The Mindy Project, Pitch Perfect, or Brittany Runs a Marathon) showed up to “recap the show and MC, for a bunch of nominees who don’t look like me,” he rapped.
 Again, the Academy used Black culture and self-deprecation to make itself feel better for being an institution rooted in racism and misogyny.
-The Academy is still 84% white and 68% male, despite its very recent attempts to diversity its membership.
+The Academy is still 84% white and 68% male, despite its very recent attempts to diversify its membership.

 Advertisement